stenwt/librarium/docusaurus-librarium/docs/docs-content/04-clusters/06-cluster-management/01.9-monitoring/10-deploy-monitor-stack.md

 ---
 title: 'Deploy Monitoring Stack'
 metaTitle: 'Deploy Monitoring Stack'
-metaDescription: 'Learn how to deploy a monitoring stack in your Palette environment.'
+description: 'Learn how to deploy a monitoring stack in your Palette environment.'
 hiddenFromNav: false
 ---